-- 37,573 m2 solar collectors
+- 37,573 m solar collectors

-- 60,000 m3 pit heat storage
+- 60,000 m pit heat storage

-- 2.1 MW{cooling} absorption heat pump
+- 2.1 MWcooling absorption heat pump

-- · Bio oil boilers
+- 5 MW and 10 MW Bio oil boilers

-- Gas boiler
+- 6 MW Gas engines (3.6 MW heat and 2.1 MW electricity)

 The pit heat storage, the solar collectors and the absorption heat pump were in operation from March 2014 as part of the project "Sunstore 3", supported by the national Danish EUDP-program.
-The project enables Dronninglund district heating to deliver heating to the consumers from 70 % renewable energy sources where approximately 40 % is solar heat.
+The project enables Dronninglund district heating to deliver heating to the consumers from 70 % renewable energy sources where approximately 40 % is solar heat and 30% is bio oil.